aszx87410/huli-blog/source/_posts/en/iframe-and-window-open.md

 <iframe src="javascript:alert(1)"></iframe>
 ```

 Yes, the src of the iframe can be in the format of `javascript:` at the beginning, and JavaScript code can be executed directly to achieve XSS.
 By the way, the action of `<form>` and the href of `<a>` can also be placed.
-I mentioned this in [Learn Frontend from Security POV](https://blog.huli.tw/2021/10/25/learn-frontend-from-security-pov/).
+I mentioned this in [Discovering My Lack of Front-end Knowledge through Cybersecurity](https://blog.huli.tw/2021/10/25/en/learn-frontend-from-security-pov/).

 Moreover, the things in HTML attributes can be encoded, and there are three ways to encode them, using the `&` character as an example: